Paramodular groups and theta series: Introduction

-The goal of this article is to show that in the theory of paramodular forms suitably defined theta series of positive definite quadratic forms can play a similar role as the usual theta series do for modular forms for the full modular group $Sp_n(\Z)$ or its congruence subgroups of type $\Gamma_0^{(n)}(N)$.
-In particular we study in the case of square free level the so called basis problem, i.e., the question whether theta series generate the full space of modular forms of the type in question.
+The goal of this article is to study the Hecke algebras of maximal paramodular groups in spite of these obstacles and to show that in the theory of paramodular forms of any degree suitably defined theta series of positive definite quadratic forms can play a similar role as the usual theta series do for modular forms for the full modular group $Sp_n(\Z)$ or its congruence subgroups of type $\Gamma_0^{(n)}(N)$.
+In particular we give a definition of paramodular theta series and study in the case of square free level the so called basis problem, i.e., the question whether these theta series generate the full space of paramodular forms of the type in question and can hence be used for the explicit construction of a basis of this space.
+As an important tool for this we give explicit representatives of the basic double cosets in Hecke algebras of maximal paramodular groups of arbitrary degree, generalizing the result of \cite{gall_krieg}.
+An interesting feature of this Hecke algebra is that, although it is not commutative, it contains a commutative subalgebra which is very similar to the subalgebra generated by the $T(m)$ in the theory for the modular group and can be used in our applications to play the same role as that algebra does for the modular group.
+Our methods rely very much on the maximality of the groups and we do not attempt to treat more general levels, corresponding to non maximal groups.
+In fact we have no idea whether our results or analogues thereof are true or false in such more general cases.

-In Section \ref{sec2} we study lattices in a vector space with non degenerate alternating bilinear form and their totally isotropic primitive submodules.
-We use the lattice approach to define para-symplectic groups as isometry groups of lattices and obtain the usual integral paramodular groups as matrix groups of these with respect to suitable bases.
-Using the study of orbits of primitive totally isotropic submodules we determine and count the boundary components of the Siegel upper half space under the action of a paramodular group of square free level.
+In Section \ref{sec2} we study lattices in a vector space with nondegenerate alternating bilinear form and their totally isotropic primitive submodules.
+We use the lattice approach to define, following \cite{scc}, para-symplectic groups as isometry groups of lattices and obtain the usual integral paramodular groups as matrix groups of these with respect to suitable bases.
+Using the study of orbits of primitive totally isotropic submodules we determine and count the boundary components of the Siegel upper half space under the action of a paramodular group of square free level and arbitrary degree.